alessoh/ASI-GO-2/README.md

 API Key Errors: Ensure your API key is correctly set in .env Import Errors: Run pip install -r requirements.txt Execution Timeouts: Complex problems may need increased timeout in engineer.py

+## LLM Library Compatibility

+### OpenAI Library Version Conflicts
+When installing ASI-GO, you may encounter a `TypeError: Client.__init__() got an unexpected keyword argument 'proxies'` error.
+This occurs due to version conflicts between the OpenAI, Anthropic, and httpx libraries.
+The issue arises because different LLM providers require different versions of the shared httpx dependency.
+To resolve this, uninstall all LLM-related packages first (`pip uninstall openai anthropic google-generativeai httpx httpcore anyio -y`), then install httpx version 0.24.1 specifically (`pip install httpx==0.24.1`), followed by the OpenAI library (`pip install openai==1.12.0`).
+If you need multiple LLM providers, install them in this specific order to maintain compatibility.
+Alternatively, consider using separate conda environments for different LLM providers to avoid conflicts entirely.

 ## License
 MIT License - Feel free to modify and extend!